moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-jobs/index.md

 1. `ROLES_TEMPLATE`:
     - Defaults to 'SNOWFLAKE_ANALYST' role and 'DEV_XS' warehouse, but accepts any JSON string, see this ['Roles' handbook section](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/#roles) for more details/examples.
 1. `USERS_TEMPLATE`:
     - Defaults to the standard user entry, see ['Users' handbook section](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/#users) for more details/examples.
+This value can be overriden with any JSON string, but should not be necessary.

 ### 🛑 Snowflake Stop